ulif/onion-pi/README.md

 * 1 RaspberryPi 3
 * 1 micro SD card (min.
 4 GB, SDHC, class 10, UHS-I)
 * 1 USB wifi adapter
-* 1 USB TTL connection cable
+* 1 USB TTL connection cable (see below)

 If no such connection cable is at hand, we need additionally:

 * 1 power adapter
-* 1 blue tooth or USB keyboard
+* 1 keyboard (bluetooth or USB)
-* 1 device able to display HDMI sighnals from your RaspberryPi
+* 1 TV or other device able to display HDMI signals from your RaspberryPi

+To setup everything, we additionally need a computer with USB and an SD-card reader.
+If your computer does not have a built-in card-reader, you can use any cheap USB-pluggable SD-card reader available at paper stores and similar.

 ## Preparation